Racial Equity Committee

 - Meetings are open to the public.

 View the SRLJC Calendar for specific time and location.

-The Racial Equity Committee holds evening community meetings once a quarter.
+The Racial Equity Committee aims to hold evening community meetings once a quarter.
 Be sure to check the SRLJC Calendar for specific dates and locations.

 Our 1st Community Outreach meeting was held on March 1st 2018 at the Morningstar Baptist Church.
 Attendees were able to ask questions and provide feedback to the SRLJC Racial Equity committee members and a representative from the H.W.
 Burns institute.
 We have community outreach meetings on the first Thursday of each Quarter.
 See the SLRJC Calendar.

-Some of the recent trainings the SRLJC Racial Equity committee have been able to recommend and sponsor are shown below.
-These efforts have been a part of the plans of the RE committee and thanks to the funding of the MacArthur Safety and Justice Challenge grant, we were pleased to bring in some excellent evidence-based training and trainers.
+Some of the recent trainings the SRLJC Racial Equity Committee recommend and sponsor are shown below.
+Thanks to the funding of the MacArthur Safety and Justice Challenge grant, we were pleased to bring in some excellent evidence-based training and trainers.

 Implicit Bias and Social Cognition "Train the Trainer" workshops November 2018:

-(above) Over 20 city and county employees as well as community members attended an al-day workshop to learn how to train others on Racial Equity.
+(above) Over 20 city and county employees as well as community members attended an all-day workshop to learn how to train others on Racial Equity.

 GARE Racial Equity Toolkit Training 4/26/18: